 Personnel in critical public functions must document that their assignment qualifies for the exemption provision.
 The employer or client must provide documentation that the person in question has a critical public function.
-The documentation requirement can be met by presenting an SMS or an email, for example.
-If there is a need to obtain further information, the employer or client may be contacted.
+Please see discussion of the critical public functions in section 3 of this circular.